-That Boomerang of a multi-colored bath bomb fizzing away in your bathtub makes for a super cute Instagram story, yes.
+That video reveal of a multi-colored bath bomb fizzing away in your bathtub makes for a super cute Instagram story, yes.
 Absolutely.
 But are these very pretty and highly gram-friendly products vagina-friendly too?
 Unfortunately, probably not.

 It turns out that people with vulvas actually run the risk of disrupting their bodies’ chemistry by not bathing with all-natural, vagina-safe products.
 Why?
 What irritates our delicate skin down there?
 We consulted OB-GYNs and health experts to find out if bath bombs are worth a shot for the ‘gram, and if so, which products will help to chill you out without compromising your health.

 “While bath bombs are fragrant, pretty, and offer the joy of a luxurious bath experience, they have the potential to affect the delicate skin of the vagina and vulva,” Dr. Kecia Gaither, Director of Perinatal Services at NYC Health + Hospitals/Lincoln tells SheKnows.
 That’s because the fragrances (aka chemicals) within them can irritate some people’s skin and make their way inside of the vagina, ultimately affecting and throwing off vaginal pH.

 “The vagina is on the acidic side, which serves to reduce the ability for infectious agents to set up shop,” she adds.
 “With the use of chemicals in bath bombs, the vagina may become more alkaline, allowing a change in the flora, thus increasing risk of infection.”
 The results for people who are particularly sensitive?
 Itchiness and inflamed, red skin on the outside.
 Irritation and infection on the inside.
 Yikes.